 Indeed, Professor Harris found that stray dogs commonly disturbed and chased foxes.
 Moreover, during the study 87 dead cubs were recovered from the city, 13 (15%) of these were found to have been killed by animals and, in most cases, dogs were responsible.
-According to the most recent survey by The Dogs Trust, local authorities in the UK handled just over 81,000 stray dogs between April 2015 and March 2016, suggesting stray dogs are still a considerable problem in Britain.
+According to the most recent survey by The Dogs Trust, published in 2021, local authorities in the UK handled 49,292 stray dogs between April 2019 and March 2020, suggesting stray dogs are still a considerable problem in Britain.

 Another example was that of a lady in London who told me she was repeatedly barked at and followed by a fox while out walking her Belgian Shepherd dog at about 11pm in June 2010.
 In these cases, and a couple of others readers have contacted me about, the dog appears the focus of the fox’s attention and, based on the descriptions of the foxes’ behaviour, it seems probable that they were anxious at the dogs’ presence.
 Nonetheless, in February 2007, a lady wrote to me describing how a fox followed her while out walking her Welsh terrier in Surrey and, when she stopped, it approached and started play bowing to her dog.